 |American Association of University Women International Fellowship||One-year fellowship for non-US women pursing graduate study at US institutions.||December|

-More fellowship opportunities as well as contact information for faculty coaches who are familiar with the details of these opportunities can be found at the website of BYU's Office of National Scholarships, Fellowships, and Programs.
+More fellowship opportunities as well as contact information for faculty coaches who are familiar with the details of these opportunities can be found at the Undergraduate Education website.